New Jersey / Bergen County

 Is Dumont, NJ a safe place to live?

-Dumont is a safe community with a low violent crime rate of 55 per 100,000 residents and a property crime rate of 920 per 100,000.
-Residents enjoy peace of mind, with a chance of experiencing violent crime at just 1 in 1,820.
+Dumont is considered a safe community, with a low violent crime rate of 55 incidents per 100,000 residents and a property crime chance of 1 in 109.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in New Jersey.

 55